 Is Salvia Legal?
+Where to Get Salvia.

 Psychoactive salvia exists in a legal gray area.
 In general, Salvia divinorum is regulated only loosely around the world—it’s legal in more places than it’s not.
 But, the plant is still out of legal reach for many in the United States, Canada, and Europe.
 In the United States, the majority of states have banned salvia as a controlled substance.
 But, not every state has adopted hardline policies toward the plant.
 Similarly, salvia is regulated differently across Europe.
 Most European countries have banned the possession and sale of the plant, but a handful, like Denmark, regulate salvia as a potential medicinal plant.

 Believe it or not, Salvia divinorum is federally legal in the United States.
-The plant is not included in the Controlled Substances Act of 1970, making it legally different from cannabis, mushrooms, and other psychoactive plants and fungi.
+The plant is not included in the Controlled Substances Act of 1970, making it legally different from cannabis, shrooms, and other psychoactive plants and fungi.
 But, there’s a catch.
 While federal law does not regulate salvia, the plant is illegal to possess, process, and sell in most states.

 Here’s where salvia is legal in the United States: